Who Was Princess Diana?

 As the heir to the British throne, Prince Charles was usually the subject of media attention, and his courtship of Diana was no exception.
 The press and the public were fascinated by this seemingly odd couple—the reserved, garden-loving prince and the shy young woman with an interest in fashion and popular culture.
 When the couple married on July 29, 1981, the ceremony was broadcast on television around the world, with millions of people tuning in to see what many considered to be the wedding of the century.

 On June 21, 1982, Diana and Charles had their first child: Prince William Arthur Philip Louis.
 He was joined by a brother, Prince Henry Charles Albert David—known widely as "Prince Harry"—more than two years later, on September 15, 1984.
 Initially overwhelmed by her royal duties and the intense media coverage of nearly every aspect of her life, she began to develop and pursue her own interests.
 Diana served as a strong supporter of many charities and worked to help the homeless, people living with HIV and AIDS and children in need.

 Unfortunately, the fairy tale wedding of Princess Diana and Prince Charles did not lead to a happily-ever-after marriage.
 The two became estranged over the years, and there were reports of infidelities from both parties.
 During their union, Diana struggled with depression and bulimia.
 The couple's separation was announced in December 1992 by British Prime Minister John Major, who read a statement from the royal family to the House of Commons.
 The divorce was finalized in 1996.

-In 2007, marking the tenth anniversary of her death, her sons, Princes William and Harry, honored their beloved mother with a special concert to be held on what would have been her 46th birthday.
+In 2007, just before the 10th anniversary of her death, Princes William and Harry honored their beloved mother with a special concert that took place on what would have been her 46th birthday.
 The proceeds of the event went to charities supported by Diana and her sons.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!